cjgammon/SnapSVG-Animator/SampleCreateJSPlatform/README.txt

 4.1 Building the C++ project

 a.
-Ensure that you have Microsoft Visual Studio 2012 (for Windows) or XCode 5.0.2 (for MAC).
+Ensure that you have Microsoft Visual Studio 2012 (for Windows) or XCode 4.5.2 (for MAC).

 b.
 Make sure you have downloaded ''CustomPlatformDevelopmentKit''.
 You can get it from 'http://help.adobe.com/flash/using/enabling-support-custom-platforms.html'

 c.
 Copy the folders 'SampleCreateJSPlatform' and 'CustomPlatformDevelopmentKit' to a folder on your system.
 Both this folders must be in the same level.

 d.
-Open the solution file 'DocTypePublisherPlugin.mp.64.sln' present inside:
+Open the solution file 'SampleCreateJSPlugin.mp.64.sln' present inside:

 SampleCreateJSPlatform->Plugin->SampleCreateJSPlugin->project->win  (for Windows)

 (or)

-Open 'DocTypePublisherPlugin.mp.xcodeproj' present inside:
+Open 'SampleCreateJSPlugin.mp.xcodeproj' present inside:

 SampleCreateJSPlatform->Plugin->SampleCreateJSPlugin->project->mac   (for MAC)